sahasatvik/PrimeUtils/README.md

 # PrimeUtils
-A collection of simple programs which relate to prime nummbers !
+A collection of simple programs which relate to prime numbers !

 Programs in this repository :